MikaSukie/HDR/HDR.md

 # HDR Human and Digital Rights Document
 A Common Sense™ document for consumers, governments, and companies.

-# Statement of Digital Rights
-*A Common Sense Manifesto for the Digital Age*

 ## Preamble

 In today’s digital world, our interactions, creations, and possessions increasingly exist as data, software, and online services.
 This transition requires new understandings about what it means to **own**, **control**, and **consent** to digital goods and contracts.